Akardy/Alchemy-ETH-Bootcamp/Week 1 - Blockchain Cryptography/Week01-Notes.md

 - An article explaining [ECDSA](https://blog.cloudflare.com/a-relatively-easy-to-understand-primer-on-elliptic-curve-cryptography/) in more depth.
 - An article showing how the [NSA made a deliberate flaw to crack the encryption of a random number generator called (Dual_EC_DRBG)](https://www.reuters.com/article/us-usa-security-nsa-rsa/exclusive-nsa-infiltrated-rsa-security-more-deeply-than-thought-study-idUSBREA2U0TY20140331).

+**Private Keys**

+A private key is simply a number picked ar random.
+The private key is used to create signatures required to spend ether by proving the ownership of funds used in a transaction.
+The public key and the address are generated from the private key, and also the private keys aren't stored in the blockchain.
+The size of Ethereun's private key space is 2^256, this is a large number with approximately 10^77 decimal, so you can be pretty confident that no one will ever guess the same private key that you have generated randomly.

 **RSA**

 The `RSA algorithm` is based on the idea that it's very easy to find the product of two prime numbers, yet extremely difficult to factor out those two prime numbers if you have the product.